pivotal-cf/docs-partners-template/README.md

 https://docs.pivotal.io/partners/PATH/

-_Add the link to the published doc when the product goes live_
+_Add the link to the published doc when the product goes live._

 ## Pivotal Cloud Foundry Partners Template